BuzzzProx/buzzz/README.md

 github "aws/aws-sdk-ios"
 ```

-Run `carthage update` to build frameworks.
+Run `carthage update --platform iOS` to build frameworks.
 On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each  listed below frameworks from the Carthage/Build folder on disk.

 These linked frameworks should be added into your project: